smajda/todo_django/README.md

 **3: I'm A Better Web Dev**

 Tying into the previous three, accomplishing a project like this has shown me a lot of new ways to solve challenges.
-Having gone through managing a database, UI design, login authentication and deployment for a this small project gives me new appreciation for the many web applications that I rely on.
+Having gone through managing a database, UI design, login authentication and deployment for this small project gives me new appreciation for the many web applications that I rely on.
 The fact that I accomplished this feels me with the spirit to learn new things and move on to tackle new, bigger, better projects.

 # Resources & References
 **Other people's code**